How to connect to HubSpot CMS via FTP

 Enter your HubSpot username and password.
 You must be a HubSpot user in an account to connect via FTP.

 Connect to the server.
 Once successfully connected, you should see a folder called "portals."

-Within the "portals" folder is a HubID directory for each portal that your user is authorized in.
-Each of these HubID directories contains two subfolders:
+In the "portals" folder contains a HubID directory for each portal that your user is authorized in.
+Each of these HubID directories contains three subfolders: